isomerpages/imda-codesg/_infocomm-media-clubs-cca/Be Part of the Infocomm Media Club Community.md

 **Step 1:** Adopt the tagline and take up at least one activity from IMDA Infocomm Media Club’s programme.
 Check out the programmes [here](https://codesg.imda.gov.sg/infocomm-media-clubs/)!

-**Step 2:** Share the url of the webpage/social media channel for verification.
+**Step 2:** Share [link](https://form.gov.sg/63498379a246ba00125e253e) of the webpage/social media channel for verification.
 IMDA will be in contact within 3 working days to verify the details.

 **Adopting the tagline**
 <br>